+61 493 868 335

 Feedback Control

-• The potentiostat uses an operational amplifier (op-amp) and feedback loops to accurately maintain the desired potential at the Working Electrode, continually adjusting as the reaction proceeds.
+• The potentiostat uses an operational amplifier (op-amp) and feedback loops.
+It keeps the desired potential at the Working Electrode.
+It continually adjusts as the reaction happens.

 • This feedback mechanism rapidly compensates for changes in the reaction environment, ensuring constant potential.